vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 To add a function to a data source, we do the following:
 1. **Declare** the function in the data source's `Functions` field.
 This step specifies the name, parameters, and return type of the function.
 1. **Define** the function in the `ExecuteFunctionOverride` function.
-This step specifies the implementation of the function.
+This step provides the implementation for the function.

 ### Declare the function